-The Library service in Rossendale has been subject to a recent review.

-Crawshawbooth Library will now become an Independent Community Library as part of the wider Community Centre.
+The Library service in Rossendale was subject to a review in 2018.
+Crawshawbooth Library has now become an Independent Community Library as part of the wider Community Centre.
 Bacup and Whitworth Libraries along with Rawtenstall and Haslingden will be retained.
 Investment to improve the physical condition of Whitworth Library will be required.